sakshisrivastav11/sakshisrivastav11/ERC20 DEPLOY.md

 Then velidate and compile, it will connect to your MetaMask for GoreliETH (gas fee).
 Then you can see your Tokan name and address in Dashboard.
 Go to https://goerli.etherscan.io/ this website then give your Token address in search-bar or click Etherscan icon below your token address in 20lab.
 Now, you can see your transactions history of that Token.
-05 07 2023_15 35 png

 Here's my token address and other information regarding token.
 ERC DEPLOY DONE!!